 There are five different question types that can be used within the quiz.
 Let us have a look at the settings and behaviour for each.
 Note that there is no draft option for saving.
 A screen prompt will inform users that once saved the quiz cannot be edited.
 Click on the + icon or drag and drop to add a question type.

 Select the Add option to add your answers.
-In a single choice question, a radio field is used, the student can only choose one answer.
+In a single-choice question, a radio field is used, and the student can only choose one answer.
 Select the correct answer in the column to the right.

 Assign a point value to each question in the bottom left corner.

-- Description box allows for the rich text description to appear
+- The description box allows for the rich text description to appear

 - Required will prompt the student to reply as it is mandatory